-However, the bad news is this system can go haywire and in fact reverse which causes the flow of dentinal fluid to suck like a straw from the mouth into the inner portions of our teeth (talk about a free ride for bad bugs INTO our teeth! ).
+However, the bad news is this system can go haywire (and in fact, reverse), which causes the flow of dentinal fluid to suck like a straw from the mouth into the inner portions of our teeth (talk about a free ride for thug bugs INTO our teeth! ).

 It turns out that the parotid gland, as well as the main duct from the parotid gland, that delivers its secretions to support healthy dentinal fluid transport is located right under the place we hold up our cell phones to talk.